-It has been shown in Proposition 1 that when the banking sector's efficiency is lower than the critical value, financial regulatory policies are strategic substitutes where each country has a strong incentive to deviate to non-cooperative policies.
-On the other hand, if the monitoring cost of the banking sector is lower than the critical value, the regulatory policies become strategic complement providing no incentive to free ride the other country's regulatory efforts, while the financial stability is reduced due to multiple equilibria under complete information.
+It has been shown in Proposition 1 that when the banking sector's efficiency is lower than the critical level, financial regulatory policies are strategic substitutes where each country has a strong incentive to deviate to non-cooperative policies.
+On the other hand, if the monitoring cost of the banking sector is lower than the critical value, the regulatory policies are strategic complements providing no incentive to free ride the other country's regulatory efforts, while the financial stability is reduced due to multiple equilibria under complete information.
+The basic feature of the strategic complementarity and substitutability can be characterized with the following payoff matrix of each type of financial regulatory policy.